typicalbot/policies/terms/index.md

 **Headings:** Headings are for convenience only and must not be used to construe the meaning of any provision in the Terms.

 **Notices:** We will provide legal notices to you by email to the email address associated with your account.
-You shall provide legal notices to Sylke by email to [legal@sylke.co](mailto:legal@sylke.co).
+You shall provide legal notices to the Company by email to [legal@typicalbot.com](mailto:legal@typicalbot.com).
 Emailed notices will be deemed given and received one business day after the email is sent.
-You hereby agree and consent to receive all communications from Sylke electronically, including agreements, disclosures, notices or other information.
+You hereby agree and consent to receive all communications from the Company electronically, including agreements, disclosures, notices or other information.
 We may provide any such communications by email or by posting them to the Services.

-**Choice of Law:** The laws of the United States of America and the State of Wisconsin shall govern the Terms and any claim or dispute of any sort that might arise under the Terms between Sylke and you, without regard to its choice of law provisions.
+**Choice of Law:** The laws of the United States of America and the State of Wisconsin shall govern the Terms and any claim or dispute of any sort that might arise under the Terms between the Company and you, without regard to its choice of law provisions.

 **Jurisdiction and Venue:** All claims, disputes, litigation, or other legal proceedings arising in connection with the Terms or your use of the Services must be brought and settled in a federal or state court in the State of Wisconsin.